New treatment recommendations for Still's disease Watch the video

 Safety monitoring

-Sobi is committed to monitor the possible risks for adverse events with Kineret treatment.
+Sobi is committed to monitoring the possible risks for adverse events or safety events with Kineret treatment.
 The risks are collected and assessed in a Risk Management Plan (RMP) which also provides information on how to minimise the risks.

-The identified safety concerns with Kineret, as outlined in the RMP, comprise ISRs, immunogenicity, serious infections, neutropenia, allergic conditions, and hepatic disorders.
-Potential risks include malignancies, Drug reaction with Eosinophilia and Systemic Symptoms (DRESS), medication errors including reuse of syringes, and pulmonary events such as interstitial lung disease, pulmonary hypertension, and alveolar proteinosis.3
+The identified safety risks with Kineret, as outlined in the RMP, comprise ISRs, immunogenicity, serious infections, neutropenia, allergic conditions, and hepatic disorders.
+Potential risks include malignancies, macrophage activation syndrome, medication errors including reuse of syringes, and pulmonary events such as interstitial lung disease, pulmonary hypertension, and alveolar proteinosis.3

 You are asked to report any adverse events in accordance with local regulations.